 Many Apache Spark workloads extract, transform, and load (ETL) data from source systems into data warehouses to power downstream analytics.
 Replacing your enterprise data warehouse with a lakehouse enables analysts, data scientists, and data engineers to work against the same tables in the same platform, reducing the overall complexity, maintenance requirements, and total cost of ownership.
-See What is the Databricks Lakehouse?.
+See What is a data lakehouse?.
 For more on data warehousing on Databricks, see What is data warehousing on Databricks?.

 Databricks provides a number of tools and capabilities to make it easy to migrate data to the lakehouse and configure ETL jobs to load data from diverse data sources.
 The following articles introduce these tools and options:

-The Databricks Lakehouse is built on top of Apache Spark, Unity Catalog, and Delta Lake, providing native support for big data workloads for analytics, ML, and data engineering.
+The Databricks Data Intelligence Platform is built on top of Apache Spark, Unity Catalog, and Delta Lake, providing native support for big data workloads for analytics, ML, and data engineering.
 All enterprise data systems have slightly different transactional guarantees, indexing and optimization patterns, and SQL syntax.
 Some of the biggest differences you might discover include the following:

 All transactions are table-level.
 There are no database-level transactions, locks, or guarantees.